EMG-MU/WAPPAC_comp_pub/README.md

 ## Contact

-For competition or platform-related questions, please contact the COER team via the official channels listed in the documentation.
+For competition or platform-related questions, or if having any issues while registering and obtaining the WAPPAC simulation platform, please contact the COER team via the following official channels:

+  Email: eugenio.gelos@mu.ie - colm.fitzgerald@mu.ie

+Use this address for technical assistance, bug or security reports, and formal competition-related inquiries.

 ---